Introduction

 from theano.compile.nanguardmode import NanGuardMode

-tt_func_mode = NanGuardMode(nan_is_error=True,
+= NanGuardMode(nan_is_error=True,

 def prox_gradient_step(loss, beta_tt, prox_func,

-alpha_tt=None, lambda_tt=None,
+=None, lambda_tt=None,

-tt_func_kwargs={'mode': tt_func_mode}
+return_loss_grad={'mode': tt_func_mode}

-r""" Creates a function that produces a proximal gradient step.
+):r""" Creates a function that produces a proximal gradient step.

 Arguments